Skip to main content

 Methodology

 The CLIL methodology is used and participation, reflection, critical thinking and the presentation of ideas in an assertive and effective way are encouraged.
 Being a class taught in English and with all materials in this language, communication in this language is encouraged through class discussions and presentations.
-The subject has an international focus, analysing the content and public relations strategy of companies around the world.

 Bibliography